NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Age of Ashes/Graveshell.md

 abilities_mid:
   - name: ""
   - name: "Shell Block"
-    desc: "`pf2:r`  **Trigger** The graveshell takes damage from a physical attack while withdrawn into its shell\n**Effect** The graveshell reduces the damage from the attack by an amount equal to its shell's Hardness.
+    desc: "`pf2:r`  **Trigger** The graveshell takes damage from a physical attack while withdrawn into its shell\n* * *\n\n**Effect** The graveshell reduces the damage from the attack by an amount equal to its shell's Hardness.
 A graveshell's shell has a Hardness of 6, 10 Hit Points, and a Broken Threshold of 5.
 If its shell is broken, the graveshell can't attack with shell spikes, nor can it use Shell Game.
 If the shell is destroyed, the graveshell's AC is reduced to 16.
 As long as a graveshell is alive, its shell naturally repairs itself after a week."

 attacks:
   - name: ""